gogins/cloud-5/README.md

 There is no installation!

-cloud-5 can be stored on a USB thumb drive and will run with all funcionality from the thumb drive.
-This makes it possible to carry all your work in progress from computer to device to computer.
+cloud-5 can be stored on a USB thumb drive and will run with all functionality from the thumb drive.
+This makes it possible to carry all of your work in progress from computer to device to computer.

 Or, simply copy the entire cloud-5 directory with all contents to your computer or device.
-Make sure you can read, edit, and write files in your cloud-5 directory.
+Make sure you can execute, read, edit, and write files in your cloud-5 directory.

 ### Configuration